arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 #### 3.1.3 Engineering Quality Framework

-What this is:

-Why we do this:

-How we do this:
+The Engineering Quality Framework (EQF) is a set of agreed standards and best practices put in place across the Product Development directorate by our Head of Engineering.
+Compliance with these standards and best practices is measured and reported in the Engineering Quality Dashboard (EQD).

+It is a priority for NHSUK software delivery leadership to deliver improvements to our EQD scores.
+This requires identifying and leading effective and efficient cross-product programmes of development activity that can be undertaken alongside feature development work.

-This work will be carried out in collaboration with SDMT.
+This work will be carried out by the leadership team in collaboration with SDMT.

 - maintain and develop technical expertise in the EQF areas
 - design and deliver technical prototypes or experiments to inform decisions and future development